redfoxofwealden/oxnead-pub-quiz/README.md

 ### Tests Performed

+The following tests were carried out during the development of the game.

-#### Testing during Javascript development
+#### Testing during development

+During the development the use of exception, i.e the use of the throw command, was used in functions where arguments are used.
+An exception would be generated if the arguments passes are not of the correct type, i.e. string, number, object, boolean etc.

 1. Test event handlers after adding them to buttons
 1. Test functions randoniser functions
 1. Test start game feature
 1. Test reset feature
 1. Test score feature
-1. Test finale message feature
+1. Test finale message feature at the end of the game
 1. Test timer feature

+The testing was carried repeatedly until no exceptions were generated and no bugs were found and errors were encountered.

 #### No Javascript support testing